aeolus-wind/CarND-Advanced-Lane-Lines/writeup.md

 It is notable, that in this process, something like 3 images failed with the parameters that I called it with.
 This was due to the fact that some points were cut off in the given chess-board images so that the given parameters didn't work.
 Despite this, the parameters I chose covered 85% of the pictures and gave a satisfactory result.

+#### The image belows shows an undistorted chess board.
+Incidentally, it was one of the 3 that failed to have the right dimensions in the first step of the calibration process.
+Nonetheless the undistort function works fine.
 ![alt text][image1]

 ###Pipeline (single images)